 Being physically active is one of the best things you can do for your health, no matter if you’re vegan or not.
-Most people who are passionate about physical fitness know the benefits of consuming a post-workout meal or light snack to help their muscles recover and to ensure healthy muscle growth.
-One of the best things to consume right after a workout is a smoothie because it allows for a quick delivery of nutrients to your muscle cells without the need for a great deal of energy for digestion.
+Most people who are passionate about physical fitness know the benefits of consuming a post-workout meal or light snack to help their muscles recover and ensure healthy muscle growth.
+One of the best things to consume right after a workout is a smoothie because it allows for the quick delivery of nutrients to your muscle cells without the need for a great deal of energy for digestion.

-Right after you workout is not the time to eat a heavy meal.
+Right after your workout is not the time to eat a heavy meal.
 For one, the longer it takes to digest, the longer it will take those nutrients to reach your muscle cells to do their work.
 Secondly, immediately after exercise, you want to eat something your digestive system can process and recognize quickly that can provide you with energy, not something that will bog you down and make you sleepy the rest of the day.
 A smoothie is the best way to deliver maximum nutrients in a quick-to-digest format.

 Now, the question is, how do you build an optimum post-workout smoothie?
 Easy!
 Follow these tips and enjoy quicker recovery, easier digestion, and best of all – the lean, toned muscles that you’re looking for.